 Incident Reporting

-You may be required to answer some follow-up questions from our insurer, including whether the incident took place during a club-sanctioned trip.
-You may also be asked to submit a copy of the signed waiver.
+The club should complete and promptly submit the Incident Reporting Form to: insuranceriskmanagement@fmcbc.groups.io.
+The club may be asked follow-up questions, including whether the incident took place during a club-sanctioned trip, and may be asked to provide a copy of the signed waiver.

-To make the incident reporting process go as smoothly as possible, clubs should document and keep a record of all of their trips, and also have a well-organized system for storing waivers so you can produce them when required.
+To make the incident reporting process go as smoothly as possible, clubs should document and keep a record of all their trips and have a well-organized system for storing waivers so the club can produce them when required.